Dhii/container-helper-base/README.md

 passed path (list of segments).
 - [`ContainerHasCapableTrait`][ContainerHasCapableTrait] - Allows checking for values by key from anything that is a known container implementation.
+- [`ContainerListHasCapableTrait`][ContainerListHasCapableTrait] - Allows checking for a key on a list of containers.
+- [`ContainerListGetCapableTrait`][ContainerListGetCapableTrait] - Allows retrieving a value from a list of containers.
 - [`ContainerSetCapableTrait`][ContainerSetCapableTrait] - Allows setting a value on a writable container.
 - [`ContainerSetManyCapableTrait`][ContainerSetManyCapableTrait] - Allows setting multiple values on a writable container.
 - [`ContainerUnsetCapableTrait`][ContainerUnsetCapableTrait] - Allows unsetting a value on a writable container.